 Student are responsible for communication with their professor if illness or injury should keep them from class.

 Arrange for any remaining immunizations or boosters over the summer.
-Immunizations can be provided by your local provider or county public health office.
+Immunizations can be provided by your local provider, county public health office, or pharmacy.

 - MMR (Measles, Mumps, and Rubella) – 2 doses